ebullient/obsidian-theme-ebullientworks/README.md

 - Custom Fonts

     - "Headings"
-        Font variant for text headings (h1 to h6)
+        Font for text headings (h1 to h6); empty will use default text font

     - (0.3.24) "Heading Font Caps Variant"
-        Capitalization variant for text headings (h1 to h6)
+        Capitalization variant for h1 text headings

     - "Tags"
         Font for displaying inline tags; empty will use default text font

+    - "Callout/admonition titles"
+        Font for callout/admonition titles; empty will use default text font

 - Colors
     This allows you to select the primary or secondary color from the colors in the palette (purple, pink, green, teal, or blue).
 You can also select a "custom" accent color, in which case, you should define and enable your own snippet as described below.